WHAT SAFETY AND HEALTH GUIDELINES DO I NEED TO FOLLOW?

 WHAT WILL THE SERVICE LOOK LIKE?

-- After checking in, you will be asked to sanitize your hands and then you will be directed to your designated seat.
+- After checking in, you will be asked to sanitize your hands and then you will be directed to your designated seat by an usher.

-- During the check-in process, communion elements will be distributed and a locked offering box will be available.
+- During the check-in process, communion elements will be given to you and an offering box will be available for your gifts on the way in.

 - While families can sit together, everyone else will need to be seated six feet apart from others who are present.